 $ cd -l

-Search back through stack for "string" and cd there:
+Search back through stack for directory containing "string" and

 $ cd -/string